Office working

 What is changing in 2026?

-The new legislation affecting Business Relief (BR) was announced in the 2024 UK Autumn Statement.
-The changes are part of a broader reform of inheritance tax reliefs, including both Business Relief and Agricultural Property Relief.
+New legislation affecting business relief (BR) was announced in the 2024 UK Autumn Statement.
+The changes are part of a broader reform of inheritance tax reliefs, including both business relief and agricultural relief.
+Originally the government introduced a restrictive £1 million cap, which could not be transferred.
+The government revised this decision on 23 December 2025.
+Here is a summary of the new legislation.

 The new legislation, effective from 6 April 2026, introduces the following key changes:

-• AIM-listed shares and other unquoted investments will no longer qualify for 100% relief – only 50% relief will apply.
+• AIM-listed shares will no longer qualify for 100% relief – only 50% relief will apply

-• Multiple trusts created after this date will share the £1 million cap, limiting the effectiveness of traditional trust planning strategies.
+• Multiple trusts created after this date will share the £2.5 million cap, limiting the effectiveness of trust planning strategies that rely on business relief

 These reforms are intended to better target relief at smaller, family-run businesses and farms.
 However, they also introduce greater complexity and potential tax exposure for larger estates and high-growth companies.